surifirstpin/biplus_documentation/docs/Model.md

 - **Data_type** have supporting parameters and string is used as  Default parameter while deriving the fields for custom table.below are the list of supporting parameters we use while defining the custom fields,
 - **String** for measures that contain letters or special characters
 - **Date** measures that contain dates
-  - **Time_frame** is a derived list of formats from time stamps for instance the following are the available formats hour, day, week ,month,quarter, year,date,week_day, date_month,date_quarter, date_hour, year_week. number for the measure that contain number int for the measure that contains integers type can be used as part of dimension or measure lookup retrieves a list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization) operator is used to retrieve single or multiple values in the filter section while using lookup
+  - **Time_frame** is a derived list of formats from time stamps for instance the following are the available formats hour, day, week,month,quarter, year,date,week_day, date_month , date_quarter, date_hour, year_week.
+  - **Number** for the measure that contain number
+  - **Int** for the measure that contains integers type can be used as part of dimension or measure lookup retrieves a list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization) operator is used to retrieve single or multiple values in the filter section while using lookup